 Robotic system performs complete assembly

-The electric injection molding machines of the ALLDRIVE series are predestined for high-precision optical applications such as the automated production of optical waveguides made from PC.
+The electric injection moulding machines of the ALLDRIVE series are predestined for high-precision optical applications such as the automated production of optical waveguides made from PC.
 Maximum part quality and precision are required here owing to the surface microstructures, which measure 5 nm.

-Reliable replication of the microstructures is achieved through a high mold temperature of 120°C. The horizontally-operating MULTILIFT H robotic system gently removes the optical waveguides and transfers them to an optical testing station.
+Reliable replication of the microstructures is achieved through a high mould temperature of 120°C. The horizontally-operating MULTILIFT H robotic system gently removes the optical waveguides and transfers them to an optical testing station.
 All the peripherals are integrated in the SELOGICA control system so that the entire production process can be monitored seamlessly and centrally.

 Complex core pull technology

-In order to produce a Y junction for a sewage pipe with a diameter of 110 mm, a mold featuring complex core pull technology and collapsible core segments is used.
+In order to produce a Y junction for a sewage pipe with a diameter of 110 mm, a mould featuring complex core pull technology and collapsible core segments is used.
 The three hydraulic core pulls are fully integrated in the SELOGICA control system.